 Pathrode is basically prepared with colocasia leaves, rice with the combination of spices.
-It was seasonal in olden days as colocasia leaves were available only during monsoon season.
+It used to be a seasonal delicacy of Coastal Karnataka as colocasia leaves were available only during monsoon season.
 These days, one can prepare it any time in a year with the availability of hybrid varieties of colocasia leaves.
 Pathrode can be prepared with other greens such as Moringa (drumstick leaves), Carrot/ radish/ beetroot greens, Cabbage… Here is a recipe with mixed greens such as colocasia, Ondelaga (Brahmi/ Centella asiatica), Drumstick leaves…

 Colocasia/ Kesuvina ele